 In order to act well, we need to make good judgments about how we should behave.
 This is precisely the sort of habit associated with prudence, which Aquinas defines as “wisdom concerning human affairs” (STIIaIIae 47.2 ad 1) or “right reason with respect to action” (ST IIaIIae 47.4).
 In order to make good moral judgments, a twofold knowledge is required: one must know (1) the general moral principles that guide actions and (2) the particular circumstances in which a decision is required.
 For “actions are about singular matters: and so it is necessary for the prudent man to know both the universal principles of reason, and the singulars about which actions are concerned” (ST IIaIIae 47.3; Cf. STIaIIae 18.3).
 This passage may appear to suggest that prudence involves a fairly simple and straightforward process of applying moral rules to specific situations.
 But this is somewhat misleading since the activity of prudence involves a fairly developed ability to evaluate situations themselves.
 As Thomas Hibbs explains: “prudence involves not simply the subordination of particulars to appropriate universals, but the appraisal of concrete, contingent circumstances” (Hibbs, 2001: 92).
 From this perspective, good decisions will always be responsive to what our situation requires.
 Thus we cannot simply consult a list of moral prescriptions in determining what we should do.
 We must also “grasp what is pertinent and to assess what ought to be done in complex circumstances” (Ibid., 98).

-According to Aquinas, then, the virtue of prudence is a kind of intellectual aptitude that enables us to make good judgments about what will facilitate our proper end in specific situations.
+According to Aquinas, then, the virtue of prudence is a kind of intellectual aptitude that enables us to make judgments that are consonant with (and indeed ordered to) our proper end (ST IaIIae 57.5).
 Note here that prudence does not establish the end at which we aim.
 Our end is the human good, which is predetermined by our rational nature (ST IIaIIae 47.6).
 Nor does prudence desire that end; for whether we desire our proper end depends on whether we have the rights sorts of appetitive inclinations (as we shall see below).
 According to Aquinas, prudence illuminates for us the course of action deemed most appropriate for achieving our antecedently established telos.
 It does this through three acts: (1) counsel, whereby we inquire about the available means of achieving the end; (2) judgment, whereby we determine the proper means for achieving the end; and finally (3) command, whereby we apply that judgment (ST IIaIIae 47.8).
 While we need a range of appetitive excellences in order to make good choices, we also need certain intellectual excellences as well.
 That is, we must be able to deliberate and choose well with respect to what is ultimately good for us.

 As a cardinal virtue, prudence functions as a principle virtue on which a variety of other excellences hinge.
 Those excellences include: memory, intelligence, docility, shrewdness, reason, foresight, circumspection, and caution (ST IIaIIae 49.1-8).
 Without these excellences, we may commit a number of cognitive errors that may prevent us from acting in a morally appropriate way.
 For example, we may reject the guidance of good counsel; make decisions precipitously; or act thoughtlessly by failing “to judge rightly through contempt or neglect of those things on which a right judgment depends” (ST IIaIIae 53.4).
 We may also act for the sake of goods that are contrary to our nature.
 This invariably happens when the passions cloud our judgment and make deficient objects of satisfaction look more choiceworthy than they really are.
 In order to make reliable judgments about what is really good, our passions need some measure of restraint so that they do not corrupt good judgment.
 In short, prudence depends on virtues of the appetite, and it is to these virtues we now turn.